jrainlau/scion/README.md

 ![](./preview/logo.png)

-**Scion** is a scaffold for intiating new projects from a given template.
+**Scion** is a scaffold for initiating new projects from a given template.

 ## Template
 A *template* is a sample folder with many files.
 You could place a template to GitHub, GitLab, Bitbucket or any other code repository, even in your local mechine!